wmhafiz/SmartGeo2015_talk/slides/what-we-are-building.md

-##  what we are building
+#  what we are building

-This is a new Markdown slide

 note:
     Put your speaker notes here.